utsav87589/Fraud-Detection/README.md

 -clustering done without diving deep into the pca, -hierarichal mean clustering is too slow, will split the data tomorrow and then go ahead

+### day 13 update

+-all the clustering algorithms done on the dataset, taking only the numerical features, scaler and pca -tomorrow my plan will be to use Isolation forest and db scan to detect outliers overall